Acer521/Veritas/src/site/notes/Veritas Publishing/Fashion and Style.md

 ### Color and Style Guidelines
 - **Opt for Solid Colors**: "Solid colors" refer to fabrics dyed in a single, consistent color without any patterns, prints, or textures.
 They give you that endless versatility, timeless style, and that effortless polish.
 - **Color Matching**:
     - Avoid fully monochromatic outfits.
-Use *light or dark contrasts*, or incorporate a *combination of three* colors.
+Use *light or dark contrasts*, or incorporate a *combination of three* colors. (khaki, black, and white)
     - Though whites and blacks come in various shades, providing subtle variations and contrasts for light and dark.
     - Inner (Top) vs. Outer (Layer):
         - If wearing lighter shorts and inner layer, choose a black outer layer.